tenstorrent/tt-forge-fe/docs/src/tools.md

 ## Pre-commit

-Tenstorrent defines various pre-commit hooks that check the code for formatting, licensing issues, etc.
+TT-Forge-FE defines various pre-commit hooks that check the code for formatting, licensing issues, etc.

 To install pre-commit, run the following command: